 In this tutorial, we will use a few techniques to demonstrate that how you can use GIF Files in PowerPoint to create Amazing Text Animation by following just 4 simple steps.

 - Inserting a Slide Size Rectangle

 - Subtracting the text from the rectangle

-- Finally, inserting an animated GIF file and putting it behind the subtracted rectangle.
+- Finally, insert an animated GIF file and put it behind the subtracted rectangle.

 Steps to Creating Amazing Text Animation in PowerPoint

 - So, let’s begin by drawing and Full Slide Size Rectangle from the Insert tab – Shapes drop-down menu, and before that make sure to change the Slide Layout to Blank, so you don’t see any predefined text boxes on the slide.
 That is just to easier the work and mind you that the default Fill Color for most of the inserted shapes will be Blue.

 - Once you have the rectangle, type your text on top of the rectangle using WordArt from the Insert tab.